 If you’re looking for a unique fish with a completely unrivaled appearance then the Flowerhorn Cichlid is for you.

 They are known for their peculiar-shaped head and vivid colorations.
 Interestingly they are the result of selective human breeding.

 When buying a Flowerhorn you should remember that their coloration and pattern will change significantly as they grow from adolescents to mature adults.
 As a result of this, if you’re looking for a certain coloration/pattern you should buy a mature adult.

 You should expect your Flowerhorn Cichlid to grow up to 16 inches, so remember they need a large freshwater tank (Minimum 60 gallons).

 You can read more about what makes the perfect cichlid tank here.

 Juvenile Emperor Angelfish

-Known for their electric color, with a dark black body and light blue/white highlights, the juvenile Emperor Angelfish is a standout in any aquarium.
+Known for its electric color, with a dark black body and light blue/white highlights, the juvenile Emperor Angelfish is a standout in any aquarium.

-It will need a saltwater aquarium that is at least 125 gallons, with water temperate between 72-82oF and a pH of 8.1-8.4.
+It will need a saltwater aquarium that is at least 125 gallons, with water temperature between 72-82oF and a pH of 8.1-8.4.

 Emperor Angelfish don’t travel well, it’s crucial that you inspect your fish before you buy it.
 You should look to buy a juvenile around 4-6 inches long; they adapt best to captivity.